-The automatic movement within the 5606 Lord-Matic - like the 1973 Seiko 5606-7000 "Nippon Telegraph and Telephone" award dress automatic here, on its original stainless-steel LM-signed bracelet - was considered by Seiko to be such an excellent movement it would be subsequently re-worked and placed within Seiko's legendary (and quite accurate) Grand Seiko’s.
+The automatic movement within the 5606 Lord-Matic - like the serviced 1971 Seiko 5606-7000 "Osaka Prefecture" service award dress automatic here, on its original stainless-steel LM-signed bracelet - was considered by Seiko to be such an excellent movement it would be subsequently re-worked and placed within Seiko's legendary (and quite accurate) Grand Seiko’s.

 The Lord Matic finds its genesis in the Lord Marvel (first made in 1956), with the LM series eventually positioned beneath the King Seiko, but with a sophisticated new automatic movement and high quality case design and finishing.